Our Services & Programmes

 A supportive space to talk through challenges, relationships, stress, or life changes with a trained counsellor.
 Online counselling is available through email, Zoom, WhatsApp, Telegram, and telephone.
 Walk-in counselling is available by appointment.

-Support for children in difficult circumstances, including children in conflict with the law, violence against children, and emergency child protection.
-Services can include safety planning, family interventions, and support during parental separation and child custody matters.
+Support for children in difficult circumstances, including those in conflict with the law, survivors of violence, and those affected by emergencies through comprehensive child protection services.
+These include safety planning, family-based interventions, child protection in emergencies, and specialized support during parental separation and child custody proceedings.

 Support for survivors of gender-based violence, including protection services and referrals for counselling and reintegration support.
 Services are designed to be sensitive, confidential, and survivor-centred.